bintangpassa/personalweb/docs/customization.md

-# ✏️ Customizing CVfolio
+# ✏️ Customizing bintangpassapersonalweb

-This guide walks you through how to customize the CVfolio template to reflect your personal profile, style, and content.
+This guide walks you through how to customize the bintangpassapersonalweb template to reflect your personal profile, style, and content.

 ## 📁 Some important files